Australia–Papua New Guinea relations

 Papua New Guinea high commission in Canberra, Australia.

 Papua New Guinea is Australia's closest neighbour (roughly 3.75 km separates the two countries at Saibai Island in the Torres Strait) and a former territory of Australia.
-Both nations share the same continent in the Oceania region.
 Papua New Guinea has developed much closer relations with Australia than with Indonesia, the only country which it shares a land border with.
 The two countries are Commonwealth realms.
 In contemporary times, Papua New Guinea is one of the largest recipients of Australian aid.
 Some critics have pointed to instances where this has led to an outsized Australian influence on Papua New Guinea politics.

 History

 Early relations

 The southern half of eastern New Guinea (the Territory of Papua) was annexed by the Colony of Queensland in 1883, on behalf of the British Empire.
 This annexation however, would not be ratified by the United Kingdom, and the land was placed as a protectorate.
 After federation, the land would soon come under Australian administration in 1902, following a formal annexation by the United Kingdom.
-In 1920, Australia was given a League of Nations mandate to rule German New Guinea, and in 1945, Papua and New Guinea were combined in an administrative union.
+In 1920, Australia was given a League of Nations mandate to rule former German New Guinea, and in 1946, this was reconstituted as a United Nations Trust Territory.
+In 1949, the external territory of Papua and UN trust territory of New Guinea were combined in a partial Political union.
 The Papua and New Guinea territories consisted of more than 800 different tribes.

 Papua New Guinean independence

-Papua New Guinea remained an external territory of Australia up until 1975, where under Prime Minister Gough Whitlam, parliament passed the Papua New Guinea Independence Act 1975, withdrawing Australian power over the territory.
+Papua New Guinea remained an external territory and Un Trust Territory in union under the sovereignty of Australia up until 1975, where under Prime Minister Gough Whitlam, parliament passed the Papua New Guinea Independence Act 1975, withdrawing Australian power over the territory.
 Papua New Guinea became an independent Commonwealth nation on 16 September 1975.
 The two countries retained close relations, with Australia supplying development aid.
 Papua New Guinea's political institutions are modelled on the Westminster system, the same system that is used by Australia.

 In February 1977, Australia and Papua New Guinea signed the "Agreement on Trade and Commercial Relations between the Government of Australia and the Government of Papua New Guinea (PATCRA)", establishing a free trade area between the two nations.

 In 1987, the two nations signed the Joint Declaration of Principles Guiding Relations Between Australia and Papua New Guinea.

 In September 1991, Australia and Papua New Guinea signed the "Agreement on Trade and Commercial Relations between the Government of Australia and the Government of Papua New Guinea (PATCRA II)", expanding upon the previous agreement from 1977.